Review by E. Y. Ivanova

 This may not be the deck for an inexperienced novice; but, even with a basic understanding, Barbara Walker's Tarot will illuminate and enlighten without the extraneous material that could be overwhelming.
 However, the depth of meaning and detail is sure to inspire the experienced reader as well.
 It has never failed to bring my readings into clear focus.

 There is a wealth of information contained in Barbara Walker's book, which I found invaluable in my study of the Tarot.
 If you are unfamiliar with Indo-European mythologies, or are limited to a single system only, I cannot recommend this book to you strongly enough.
 It is truly a remarkable achievement.

-See card images from the Barbara Walker's Tarot
+See sample card images from the Barbara Walker's Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images